 and your imagination!

-You can use Betty Crocker Cookie Icing or make your own.
+You can use Betty Crocker Cookie Icing for the details or make/color your own using Alton’s recipe.
 I used Betty’s Red, Green, and Blue!
+(Sorry Alton!)
 I also used mini orange pieces from Wilton’s Rainbow Chip Crunch sprinkles for the noses, however you can also use mini M&M’s (nose will be flat) or a bit of orange frosting!

 See, simple and easy!
 Would I lie to you?